Credit Card Payment Processing For Terpenes And Terpene Products is getting more difficult by the day as banks consider them a "high risk" product.

 Banks unfairly judge terpene containing products.

 While non-cannabis derived terpenes are legal in all 50 states, terpenes, in general, are getting a bad rap in the payment card industry.
 And this is largely due to their assumed association with cannabis.
 But this is where the lack of education comes in to play.
-Banks have taken a stance that terpenes are high risk and have chosen to lump all terpene merchants together.
+Banks have taken a stance that all terpenes bring a high level of risk.
+And they've chosen to lump all terpene selling merchants together.
+They don't care whether the terpenes sold are derived from cannabis or the millions of other legal plants.

 Businesses who want to accept credit cards for terpenes are met with a “guilty by association” attitude.
 Many businesses that have been operating for years are finding themselves between a rock and a hard spot when it comes to being approved for a merchant account.

-These businesses are selling products that have already been approved by the FDA.
+These businesses are selling products that the FDA has already approved.
 They only contain terpenes derived from plants and flowers deemed common to the public (and not associated in the slightest with the cannabis plant).

-Banks are unfairly judging these business types.
+Many banks are unfairly judging these business types.
 Acquiring banks have chosen to treat merchant account applications that deal with terpenes as too risky.
 They are not looking into whether the terpenes are sourced from legal sources, or are FDA approved products.
 Underwriters see the word terpene and quickly decline the application.
-Making it extremely difficult for businesses to accept payments for terpenes.
+This has made getting a merchant account to accept payments for terpenes extremely difficult.

 Accept credit card payments for terpene containing products.